azsdk/azsdk-docs/01-Subscription-Security-(SS)/Readme.md

 You can clean up unwanted admins/owners through portal by following below instructions:
 1. Cleaning up classic administrators
     * Logon to [https://manage.windowsazure.com/](https://manage.windowsazure.com/)
-	* Navigate to the Settings tab followed by click ad ministrators tab to list all the administrators as shown below
+	* Navigate to the Settings tab followed by click administrators tab to list all the administrators as shown below
       ![Remove Classic Adminstrator_1](../Images/01_Remove_Classic_Adminstrator_1.png)
-    * Select the account that has be removed and click on the Remove icon on the bottom ribbon as show in the below figure
+    * Select the account that has to be removed and click on the Remove icon on the bottom ribbon as show in the below figure
       ![Remove Classic Adminstrator_2](../Images/01_Remove_Classic_Adminstrator_2.png)
-    * Perform this operation for all the accounts that has to be removed from the subscription.
+    * Perform this operation for all classic admin accounts that have to be removed.

 2. Cleaning up subscription owners
     * Logon to [https://portal.azure.com/](https://portal.azure.com/)
     * Navigate to the below path for your subscription
       ![Remove Subscription Owner](../Images/01_Remove_Subscription_Owner.png)
-    * Select the account that has to be removed and in the extended menu of each account row, you should see remove user button.
-This should remove the account from the subscription
+    * Select the account that has to be removed and, in the extended menu of each account row, you should see remove user button.
+Clicking this should remove the account from the subscription
-    * Perform the same operation on the account that has to be removed the subscription.
+    * Perform the same operation on all owners that have to be removed.

-#### How to clean up Management Certificates on a subscription?
+#### How to clean up Management Certificates from a subscription?
 You can clean up management certificates through portal by follwing below instructions:
 * Logon to [https://manage.windowsazure.com/](https://manage.windowsazure.com/)
-* Navigate to the Settings tab followed by click Management certificates tab to list all the certificates as shown below
+* Navigate to the Settings tab and then select the Management Crtificates tab to list all the certificates as shown below
      ![Remove Management Certificates_1](../Images/01_Remove_Management_Certificates_1.png)
-* Select the certificate that has be removed and click on the Delete button on the bottom ribbon as shown in the below
+* Select the certificate that has be removed and click on Delete button on the bottom ribbon as shown below
      ![Remove Management Certificates_2](../Images/01_Remove_Management_Certificates_2.png)
-* Perform this operation for every management certificate on subscription.
+* Perform this operation for every management certificate that has to be removed.

 [Back to top…](Readme.md#contents)